robfatland/nexus/data/api.md

 less than / greater than `<` and `>`.
 These are datetime strings.

-Once we establish the two API parameters `day` and `index` are in the proper range we have the API code do a query on the osb-profiles Container and return the requested values: `ascent_start_time` and `descent_start_time`.
+Once we establish that the two API parameters `day` and `index` are in the proper range we have the API code do a query on the osb-profiles Container and return the requested values: `ascent_start_time` and `descent_start_time`.
 Suppose the API call passes `day=3` and `index=1`, the first of four